alexvoelker/MEDIA_NOTES_WEB_ARCHIVE/README.md

 # Media Notes Web Archive

 ## Overview
-> [!NOTE]
-> This is a version to refactor the codebase, utalizing multiple accounts and user authentication.

 A website utalizing PostgreSQL, and Node to list a selection of book, tv, and movie watchlists.
 It also supports adding notes for each entry and rating them.